 Depending on the season, I love either hot lentils as a soup base or cold lentils as a salad.
 Compared with other legumes like beans, they’re relatively quick to prepare.
 If working with dried lentils, be sure to rinse them thoroughly and remove any small stone fragments.
 Use 3 cups of water for every 1 cup of lentils.
 Add them to boiling water and cook for 10 to 30 minutes, depending on type of lentil and dish: green lentils take longer than red lentils, and lentil salads require less cooking time than soup.

-Here are two delicious lentil recipes for you to enjoy…Mangiare!
+Here are some delicious lentil recipes for you to enjoy…Mangiare!

 Lentil Salad Recipe with Garlic Roasted Veggies